A Reverse-BSDE Diffusion Sampler: Reverse-BSDE diffusion sampler

-Differently from the aforementioned references, we propose here a novel approach to explore the PDE in \eqref{eq:uPDE} by recasting it as a \textit{forward-backward stochastic differential equation (FBSDE)}; see Appendix \ref{app:bsde} for a primer on BSDEs.
+Unlike the aforementioned references, we propose here a novel approach to explore the PDE in \eqref{eq:uPDE} by recasting it as a \textit{forward-backward stochastic differential equation (FBSDE)}; see Appendix~\ref{app:bsde} for a primer on BSDEs.